tmktc/tmktc/README.md

 ## 🚀 About Me

-I'm an **Aspiring Java Backend Developer** and a dedicated **Applied Informatics Student**.
+I'm an **Aspiring Java Backend Developer**.
 I’m passionate about building robust backend systems, learning new technologies, and taking on exciting programming challenges.
 My GitHub showcases some of my favorite projects and my journey as a developer.

 ## 🌟 Highlight Projects